nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 ![CLI version](media/change-cli-version/cli-version.png)

-When you first create your project, Visual Studio uses the most recent *major* version of the CLI, but over time, this version number becomes outdated.
+When you first create your project, Visual Studio uses the most recent *major* version of the CLI.
+This version number becomes outdated over time.
 If you want to use a more recent version of the CLI, you have to make this change manually.

 Let's take a quick look at how this change can impact plugins.
 This will help you decide if you want to make the change, and how to do it safely.